Skip to content

 (DigitalPortWidth | None, default: None ) –

-The width of the digital port in bits (8, 16, 32, or 64).
-Only used when port configuring the channel as a port rather than a line.
-Defaults to None.
+Port width in bits (8/16/32/64) when treating the channel as a port rather than a line.

 write_digital_line ¤